Marzzana/overthewire-bandit-writeups/04-privilege-escalation.md

 This required a lot of reading about `setuid` and `setgid`.
 In short, `setuid` is a special permission bit that replaces the `x` in a file's permissions with an `s`.
 When set on an executable, it means anyone who runs that file temporarily gets the privileges of the file's owner.

 The home directory contained a binary called `bandit20-do`.
 Running it gave a deceptively vague hint: "Run a command as another user.
-Example: `./bandit20-do id`".
+"Example: `./bandit20-do id`".
 The `id` in the example is NOT related to the solution - it's just an example command! which is confusing when the whole level revolves around users and IDs.

 Once it clicked, I realized the binary lets you run any single command as the bandit20 user: